 10. Annual Performance Evaluation Of The Board

 The Board of Directors will conduct a self-evaluation at least annually to determine whether it and its committees are functioning effectively.
 The Board of Directors, or its designee, will prepare or cause to be prepared a report regarding the conclusions of that evaluation.
 The full Board of Directors will discuss the evaluation report to determine what, if any, action could improve performance of the Board of Directors and its committees.
-The Board of Directors, with the assistance of the CNG Committee, as appropriate, will review these Corporate Governance Principles at least annually to determine whether any changes are appropriate.
+The Board of Directors, with the assistance of the Nominating and Governance Committee, as appropriate, will review these Corporate Governance Principles at least annually to determine whether any changes are appropriate.

 11. Amendment, Modification And Waiver